Posted: February 26, 2022

 This was a project bike.
 I liked that it was a four stroke, so I bought it.
 There were tons of mods available for this bike.
 Larry Roeseler loved these bikes and made all kinds of kits for them.

-My KLX was purple when I got it—the indignity!… the unholiness!… I know!… (bringing the back of my hand to my forehead and tilting my head back)—but that didn’t deter me; I had some pretty elaborate plans for this bike.
-I pulled it apart in my living room—down to the last screw—and painted the chassis aluminum-gray myself (right after I had it sand-blasted).
+My KLX was purple when I got it—I know… the indignity!… the unholiness!… (bringing the back of my hand to my forehead and tilting my head back)—but that didn’t deter me; I had some pretty elaborate plans for this bike.
+I pulled it apart in my living room, down to the last screw, and painted the chassis aluminum-gray myself, right after I had it sand-blasted.

-While I was at it, I also shaved some weight off the flywheel and had the cylinder head ported for added snappiness.
-I also replaced the stock, vacuum-operated carburetor with a Mikuni pumper carb—that took a little fabricating and a whole lot of cursing!
+While I was at it, I also had some weight shaved off the flywheel and had the cylinder head ported for added snappiness.
+I also replaced the stock, vacuum-operated carburetor with a Mikuni pumper carb, which took a little fabricating and a whole lot of cursing!

-See the exhaust header? that ain't stock either; it is an oversize from Stroker.
+See the exhaust header on the bike? that ain't stock either; it is an oversize from Stroker.
+Yes, all the bells and whistles.

 Please do notice the green gas tank still atop the KLX; it would soon be replaced with an oversize, see-through gas tank from Acerbis.
-Hundred-kilometer+ races became less of a logistical nightmare for me after that.
+Hundred-plus kilometer races became less of a logistical nightmare for me after that.

-I also replaced the shock spring (a rather unnerving affair with improvised tools of my own making) and the fork springs for my weight.
-The fork bars were inverted but did not have a rebound adjustment knob, just the compression clickers (I never replaced the valves because I did not think I was qualified to do it).
+I also replaced the fork springs, for my weight, as well as the monoshock spring—a rather unnerving affair with improvised tools of my own making.
+The fork bars were inverted, but did not have a rebound adjustment knob, just the compression clickers on the bottom.
+I never replaced the valves because I did not think I was qualified to do it.
+In hindsight, I now think I should have tried.

-It became clear to me that I had outgrown my little sewing machine.
-It was time to part ways.
-I was riding my flying broomstick at full throttle all the time, but the suspension could not keep up.
-It was starting to get dangerous for me and so I needed a more serious ride…
+Anyway… Having exhausted every trick in the book to try and get some decent performance out of the suspension of my KLX, without any level of success, it then became clear to me that I had outgrown my little sewing machine, and that it was time for us to part ways.
+And as sad as it was—the thought of it—I had to face the fact that, at that point, I was riding my flying broomstick at full throttle all the time, but the suspension could not keep up.
+It was starting to get dangerous for me, and so I needed a more serious ride.
+Enter, then, the KTM EXC400…